DavesCodeMusings/raspberry-cobbler/docs/side-quests/gps-time.md

 hwclock: can't open '/dev/rtc0': Device or resource busy
 ```

 It doesn't work.
 That's because _chrony_ has exclusive access to _/dev/rtc0_.
-Killing the _chronyd_ process will relinquish control, but then of course, he RTC is no longer getting updates from the GPS device.
+Killing the _chronyd_ process will relinquish control, but then of course, this means the RTC is no longer getting updates from the GPS device.

 The solution is to use _chronyc_ to make updates to the RTC.
 One such method is `chronyc makestep`.
 Using the _help_ command at the _chronyc_ prompt will explain what it does.